42fortytwo42/test/doc/tutorial/Compiling_the_SDK_for_OS_X.md

 Step 1: Get the SDK sources
 ---------------------------

 Make sure you have the source code of Minko on your filesystem.
-You can get them from our repository: [Installing the Minko SDK sources](Installing the SDK (Git)).
+You can get them from our repository: [Installing the Minko SDK sources](../tutorial/Installing_the_SDK.md).

 Step 2: Installing the toolchain
 --------------------------------

-If you've never build a Minko application or the Minko SDK for OSX before, follow the [step 1 of the Targeting OSX tutorial](../tutorial/Targeting_OS_X#Step_1:_Installing_the_toolchain.md).
+If you've never build a Minko application or the Minko SDK for OSX before, follow the [step 1 of the Targeting OSX tutorial](../tutorial/Targeting_Windows.md#step-1-install-the-toolchain).

 Step 3: Generate the solution
 -----------------------------